nabeelmaklai/Memory_game/README.md

 ## Credits

 W3 Schools was used to style the the nav bar.
-In particular the nav bar was designed using the following like ------
+In particular the nav bar was designed using the following [link](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp)